Naval Systems

 Cutlass Class

 The Cutlass class is a Royal Navy force-protection patrol boat class built by Marine Specialised Technology for Gibraltar Squadron duties.
-The two 19-metre craft combine 40-knot waterjet performance, modern optical and infra-red sensing, and a compact six-crew, six-passenger layout for territorial-water security.
+The two 19-metre craft combine 40-knot waterjet performance, optical and infra-red sensing, OpenSea360 mission-system integration, and a compact crew/passenger layout for territorial-water security, visiting-warship protection, and maritime-interdiction support from Gibraltar.

 Specifications